-Spring is around the corner, and so it is time to start considering what vegetables we want to try to grow this year.
 While we are at it, we ought to also consider how and where we are going to grow those veggies.
 The days of needing a large plot of land to be productive are over.
 New ideas have come up, and gardening has become all about the vertical.
 A DIY vertical garden can be quite simple and look beautiful.
 No professional required.

 Vertical gardening is a great way to gain larger harvests in smaller spaces.
 Thirty years ago people might have seen a few square yards of garden as almost not worth the bother, but these days people are learning to stack their veggies, to take advantage of the fence, the wall, the posts, even ceilings as valuable space for the opportunistic home food producer.

-What once could be grown in a tiny space is being doubled, tripled, quadrupled…what comes after quadrupled…by utilizing more than just the ground, but rather cultivating on railing, dangling produce from rooftops, and creating multi-leveled gardens.
+What once could be grown in a tiny space is being doubled, tripled, quadrupled…what comes after quadrupled…by utilizing more than just the ground.
+Nowadays it’s all about cultivating on railing, dangling produce from rooftops, and creating multi-leveled gardens.
 Inspired?
 Read this and then start your own DIY vertical garden!

 Small Container Vertical Gardens